Janasrivvv/core-java-practice/OOPs/Day1 README.md

 3. Can we overload constructors?
 4. What happens if only parameterized constructor is defined?
 5. Why use private constructor?
+  Used to restrict object creation from outside the class.
+  Common use case: Singleton Design Pattern (only one object should exist).

 ## Code Examples
 - [Class and Object](ClassAndObject.java)